kiryk/akeros/README.md

 There are two separate system calls for opening file in read and write mode, both return a file descriptor number in UNIX-like manner.

-Opening a nonexistent file in write mode creates it, but if the file existed before, its contents _are not_ erased and new bytes are being appended.
-Whenever this behavior is not desired, the file should be deleted before opening.
+Opening a nonexistent file in write mode creates it, but if the file existed before, its contents _are not_ erased and new data is appended.
+When such behavior is not desired, the file should be deleted before opening.

-Every open file obtains an entry in _the file buffer_, which contains a pointer to its directory entry, information on the mode in which the file is open, and most importantly a 512 bytes big buffer which contents are written to the disk only when the buffer gets full.
-If the file is open in read mode, the buffer always contains a block of 512 bytes read from the file, including the bytes not yet explicitly read by the user.
+Every open file obtains an entry in _the file buffer_, which contains a pointer to its directory entry, information on the mode in which the file is open, and most importantly a 512 bytes big buffer which contents are written to the disk only when the buffer gets full or if the file is open in read mode, the buffer always contains a block of 512 bytes loaded from the file, including the bytes not yet explicitly read by the user.

-The user should be aware that if they won't close a file, its buffer contents won't be written on the disk and thus some data may be lost.
+The user should be aware that if they won't close a file opened in write mode, its buffer contents won't be written on the disk and thus some data may be lost.

 ## Coding conventions

-At the moment this document was begin written, `ui_write_int` was the most representative kernel routine, i.e. it contains almost all of the most characteristic coding conventions used in the kernel.
+At the moment this document is written, `ui_write_int` is the most representative kernel routine, i.e. it contains almost all of the most characteristic coding conventions used in the kernel.
 It is also short, so it will be presented here as an example to be referred to.

 ```
 ui_write_int: